 “I find lots of people are intrigued by it and they all love my juices and blends.
 Especially my pre training blend, which is pretty much everything I have in my fridge goes into the vitamix.”

 As well as staying healthy and climbing mountains, David has more ambitions in sport.
-He plans to make the team for the Rio Paralympics (2016) and win a medal.
-He also plans to compete in Tokyo four years later.
+He planned to make the team for the Rio Paralympics (2016) and win a medal. unfortunately that was prevented by the need for a further operation.

 In May 2015, months after major surgery, David had planned to cycled Mont-Ventoux in France (read more here).
 Mont-Ventoux is part of the Tour de France